06 Jul Day Trips from San Miguel de Allende

 San Miguel de Allende is beloved nationally and beyond.
-Nicknamed the crown jewel of Mexico, it’s known for its narrow, cobblestoned streets painted in hues of red and yellow, its iconic pink Gothic cathedral and gardens in the town square, and its relaxed, small town feel blended with cosmopolitan offerings, world-class cuisine, design, art and fashion.
+Nicknamed the crown jewel of Mexico, it’s known for its narrow, cobblestoned streets painted in hues of red and yellow, its iconic pink gothic cathedral and surrounding gardens in the town square, and its relaxed, small-town feel, fused with cosmopolitan offerings, world-class cuisine, design, art and fashion.

 It’s not hard to imagine the draw that San Miguel has on people.
 Its magnetism has pulled in many a wayward traveler, many of which have relocated to the city creating a vibrant, blended art scene of talented locals and foreigners collaborating to create intriguing projects.

 And, beyond all of the beauty and magic that make the city so beloved, the region is equally impressive.
 San Miguel de Allende is located in Guanajuato, home to its capital city (which is also a gem), as well as many unique small towns, areas of nature, and more.
 Wanting to explore beyond San Miguel?
 Read on for the best places to visit, what to do, and more.

 Ready to Explore Near San Miguel de Allende?

 Living in San Miguel can feel relaxed, even sleepy at times.
 While events and festivals abound, it’s nice to get out and explore near San Miguel.
 The semi-arid mountains and plateaus, make for gorgeous vistas dotted with cactus and mesquite, drop-offs into endless canyons, and eerie ghost towns.
 In certain stretches, natural hot springs provide swimming and spa options, near wineries that cultivate olives and lavender.